yeasy/learning_pickleball/14_key_tips_en.md

 * Footwork is more important than hand technique.
 Run into position before playing.
 * Don't get into a groove.
 Make adjustments at any time according to the opponent.
 * Ball follows the mind.
 You will see the trajectory before hitting the ball.
 All your need is to implement it.
-* Players, not paddles, decide the performance.
+* Play fast against slow.
+Either be faster than the opponent, or make the opponent slower.
 * Never play games before the correct action becomes your subconscious reaction.

 ## Tactics